OmkarJavanjal/ReactWeatherApp-create-react-app-react-redux-saga-axios-selector-routing-lazyloading/README.md

 /src/containers/Home/index.js
 In this folder you will get reducer, saga, selector, constants, actions.

-Can mail me on shivanandssonnad@gmail.com if you have any doubt or want to understand the structure more.
-Thanks for reading.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts